Silver sulfadiazine: Pharmacokinetics

 The chemical is poorly soluble, and has only very limited penetration through intact skin.
 However, contact with body fluids produces free sulfadiazine which can then be systemically absorbed and distributed; it undergoes glucuronidation in the liver and is also excreted unaltered in urine.
 Only when applied to large-area (especially second- and third-degree) burns or other lesions is absorption into the body a problem.

-Names
+Brand names

-Brand names include Silvadene (a genericized trademark), Silverex, Silverol, Silveleb, Silvazine, Flamazine, Thermazene, BurnHeal, Silvozin Tulle Dressing and SSD.
+Brand names include Silvadene (a genericized trademark), Silverex, Silverol, Silveleb, Silvazine, Flamazine, Thermazene, BurnHeal, Ebermine, Silvozin Tulle Dressing and SSD.